We are on our last week of our series 6 Characteristics of a Godly Husband! Woo-hoo! Take a moment to reflect on all we have learned and shared…

 Imagine waking up every morning to pray and praise God with your love.
 It is such an intimate thing.
 We can have sex with our husbands all we want–notice I said husbands–but it will never be as intimate as speaking to God together.

 If our husbands don’t take the initiative to lead his family spiritually, then he’s not fulfilling his role as a godly husband.
 Men are meant to lead and it has been that way since the beginning (Genesis 2).
-We shouldn’t have to remind him to read his Bible or to pray with and for the kids, that should come from discipline in the Word and daily prayer.
+We shouldn’t have to remind him to read his Bible or to pray with and for the kids.
+That should come from discipline in the Word and daily prayer.
 But he needs to keep himself responsible.

 “For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.”
 Ephesians 5:23-24

-4. Looks to God for wisdom.
+4. A godly husband looks to God for wisdom.

 Life is going to hit us in the face, that’s just how life is, but a man who looks to God for wisdom knows how to handle grief, trials, and challenges.
 1 Peter 5:6-7 says, “Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.”
 A man of God humbles himself because he knows that God’s ways are higher than his ways (1 Corinthians 1:25).